Tirkish89/Tirkish89/README.md

 ## 🧑‍💻 About Me

-I am a dedicated and detail-oriented **Software Tester** with  experience in both manual and automated testing.
+I am a  detail-oriented **Software Tester** with  experience in both manual and automated testing.
 I have a strong understanding of SDLC and STLC, with a proven ability to collaborate effectively in Agile/Scrum environments.
-I specialize in identifying issues and ensuring software quality through meticulous testing processes and innovative solutions.
+I identify issues and ensure software quality through meticulous testing processes and innovative solutions.
 In addition to my technical skills, I hold a **Master's degree in International Relations** and a **Bachelor's degree in English Language Teaching**, which have equipped me with excellent analytical, communication, and documentation skills.
-These diverse academic backgrounds enable me to approach problems from various perspectives and communicate effectively with both technical and non-technical stakeholders.
+These diverse academic backgrounds enable me to approach problems from various perspectives and communicate effectively with technical and non-technical stakeholders.

 ---